TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 !!!
 Note
 	When connecting to a SnappyData cluster using Smart Connector, the information related to **SQL**, **Jobs**, and **Stages** are NOT displayed, as the Jobs and queries are primarily executed in your client Spark cluster.
 You can find this information on the Spark UI console of your client cluster.
 Read more about SnappyData Smart Connector Mode [here](../affinity_modes/connector_mode.md).

+In cases where you cannot access the SnappyData Monitoring Console to analyse Jobs and tasks, you must turn on the [Spark History server](#historyserver).

 On the top-right side of the SnappyData Monitoring Console page, you can view the version details of SnappyData Snapshot.
 When you click this, the name and version of the product, the build details, the source revision details and the version number of the underlying spark are displayed.